GooTechnologies/learn/tutorials/create/environment/index.md

 ![](3.jpg)

 The color field works very much like the color fields in the material editor.
-Simply click the box to open the color picker, and chose your new background color!
+Click the box to open the color picker, and choose your new background color!
 Displayed here is a favourite of mine; cyan.
 Very Sci-Fi!

 ![](4.jpg)